SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Methodology

-\textbf{4D Gaussian within NMFF:} The pre-trained $\Phi$ is subsequently integrated with 4D Gaussian representations of dynamic objects, enabling joint optimization during Gaussian splatting.
-Given consecutive time $t_1$ and $t_2$ where $t_1 < t_2$ with respective states $\{\mathcal{G}_i(t_1)\}$ and $\{\mathcal{G}_i(t_2)\}$, these states are connected by NMFF for each Gaussian as, We employ NMFF $\Phi$ correspondence to warp the center of all 4D Gaussians across time to the desired timestamp, as $\{ \mathcal{G}_i(t) \} = \{\mathcal{G}(t), \hat{\mathcal{G}}(t_1), \hat{\mathcal{G}}(t_2), ..., \hat{\mathcal{G}}(t_n) \}$.
+We compensate for ego-car motion in LiDAR points to let NMFF learn only 3D motion flow during pre-training.
+As a result, the 3D motion flow predicted by NMFF excludes the ego-car motion.
+We generate a 3D dynamic mask to separate static and dynamic points by applying a threshold on each point’s 3D motion flow.
+We then merge static point clouds using ego-motion alone, and dynamic point clouds using both ego-motion and motion flow.
+For the static background, we initialize the static 3D Gaussians using the merged 3D static points.
+For dynamic objects, we initialize 4D Gaussians by aggregating points from different timestamps into a common reference frame (the mid-timestamp reference frame), which increases density and completeness by integrating observations from various viewpoints over time. \textbf{4D Gaussian within NMFF:} The pre-trained $\Phi$ is subsequently integrated with 4D Gaussian representations of dynamic objects, enabling joint optimization during Gaussian splatting.
+Given consecutive time $t_1$ and $t_2$ where $t_1 < t_2$ with respective states $\{\mathcal{G}_i(t_1)\}$ and $\{\mathcal{G}_i(t_2)\}$, these states are connected by NMFF for each Gaussian as, We employ NMFF $\Phi$ correspondence to warp the center of all aggregated 4D Gaussians across time to the desired timestamp, as $\{ \mathcal{G}_i(t) \} = \{\mathcal{G}(t), \hat{\mathcal{G}}(t_1), \hat{\mathcal{G}}(t_2), ..., \hat{\mathcal{G}}(t_n) \}$.
 For the transition of Gaussians across multiple timestamps, we apply the corresponding NMFF through step-by-step propogation.
+In practice, we propogate the aggregated 4D Gaussian at the mid-timestamp to the target timestamp.
 Here NMFF learns a motion transition of the 4D Gaussian among training frames in a self-supervised manner, promoting a multi-view consistent representation.
 For static background, we represent it by static 3D Gaussians $\mathcal{G}_{static}$ following the strategy~\cite{chen2023periodic}.
-For sky area, we adopt a separate environmental map with sky Gaussians $\mathcal{G}_{sky}$ following \cite{chen2023periodic, yang2023emernerf}.
-Given a specific viewpoint $[E_t, I_t, t]$, the image $\hat{\mathcal{I}}$ and depth $\hat{\mathcal{D}}$ at time $t$ are rendered by the differentiable rendering using a set of Gaussians,
+For sky area, we adopt a separate environmental map with static sky Gaussians $\mathcal{G}_{sky}$ following \cite{chen2023periodic, yang2023emernerf}.
+Given a specific viewpoint $[E_t, I_t, t]$, the image $\hat{\mathcal{I}}$ and depth $\hat{\mathcal{D}}$ at time $t$ are obtained by the differentiable rendering using a set of Gaussians,